GWSPH Summer Institute

 The Opportunity

-Partnering with established researchers at Harvard University and Drexel University, the George Washington University's Institute for Socioeconomic Opportunity (ISEO) has established a Systems Sciences for Public Health and Public Policy summer institute that will enroll students and professionals at GW and across the nation for a one-week, one-credit hour course (non-students will receive a certificate of completion).
+Partnering with established researchers at Harvard University and Drexel University, the George Washington University's Institute for Socioeconomic Opportunity (ISEO) has established a Systems Sciences for Public Health and Public Policy course as part of the GWPSH Summer Institute.
+This course will enroll students and professionals at GW and across the nation for a one-week, one-credit hour course (non-GW students will receive a certificate of completion).

 This course introduces students to systems science methods and teaches them how to apply these methods to real-world problems.